genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 spike-in data.

 To identify highly variable genes you can try different options.
-“Exclude samples with low coverage” option (switched by default) allows you to exclude or include for analysis samples with low read counts.
+"Exclude samples with low coverage" option (switched by default) allows you to exclude or include for analysis samples with low read counts.